-In conclusion let me reiterate Ukraine’s dedication to undertaken OSCE human dimension commitments, as well as our support for ODIHR’s mandate.
+Let me conclude by reaffirming Ukraine’s resolve to continue to take efforts in enhancing implementation of the OSCE human dimension commitments, as well as our support for the ODIHR’s mandate and activities.

 Thank you, Mr. Chairperson.